-Section 5.1.2 - With Waiver Reinsurance Only- Assumptions and Parameters

-Enrollment: The primary impact of the Reinsurance Program is a decrease in the individual market premiums.
-With this decrease in premiums, we applied a price sensitivity assumption of 0.4% increase in enrollment per 1% decrease in individual premiums based off various studies on price elasticity in the individual market. ^{14,15,16} This assumption is only applied to "On Exchange Unsubsidized" and "Off Exchange Unsubsidized" members, as those who are currently receiving APTCss are buffered from price movements due to their subsidy.
+Section 5.1.2 - With Waiver Reinsurance Only- Assumptions and Parameters on price elasticity in the individual market. ^{14,15,16} This assumption is only applied to "On Exchange Unsubsidized" and "Off Exchange Unsubsidized" members, as those who are currently receiving APTCs are buffered from price movements due to their subsidy.
 Individuals entering the market due to premium decreases are assumed to have incomes greater than 400%, because subsidized individuals are shielded from premium changes and would not feel the impact of the Reinsurance Program.